jonaszeferino/watch-today-app-mobile-react-native/README.md

 My First React-Native Project

-Using basic stufs, fetch, buttons to call e render texts.
+Using basic stufs, fetch, buttons to call and render texts.